diagrid-labs/dapr-agents-catalyst-samples/01_non-durable-agent/local.md

 # Local Development Alternative

-> **Note**: We recommend using [Diagrid Catalyst](../README.md) for the full experience with enterprise-grade observability, managed infrastructure, and workflow visualization.
+> **Note**: We recommend using [Diagrid Catalyst](../README.md) for the full experience with enterprise-grade observability and managed infrastructure.
 This local setup is provided as an alternative for development scenarios where cloud deployment isn't suitable.

 ## Prerequisites for Local Setup